sathomas/jsDataV.is/src/text/ch3/01-classic-sparkline.md

 Since we're using the jQuery sparklines library to create the chart, we need to include that library in our web pages, along with jQuery.
 Both jQuery and sparklines are available on public content distribution networks (<span class="smcp">CDN</span>s).
 For this example (and the others in this chapter), we'll use the CloudFlare <span class="smcp">CDN</span>, but for some notes on the advantages and disadvantages of using <span class="smcp">CDN</span>s, see Chapter 2.

-In addition to the jQuery library, sparklines relies on the <span class="smcp">HTML</span> _canvas_ feature.
+In addition to the jQuery library, sparklines rely on the <span class="smcp">HTML</span> _canvas_ feature.
 Since Internet Explorer didn't support canvas until version 9, we'll use some special markup in line 9 to ensure that <span class="smcp">IE</span> 8 and earlier will load an additional library (`excanvas.min.js`), just like we did in Chapter 2.
 Here's the skeleton with which we start:

 ``` {.html .numberLines .line-9}
 <!DOCTYPE html>